securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Separate Fields

 A separate line is REQUIRED for every new value and field.
-You MUST NOT chain everything into a single field.
+You MUST NOT chain everything into a single field unless defined by that field.
 Every line MUST end either with a carriage return and line feed characters (CRLF / %x0D %x0A) or just a line feed character (LF / %x0A).